shamsuljewel/chessboad/README.md

 ```

 ## Setup Database
-Now create a database into mysql and put it into the .env
+Now create a database into mysql and put it into the .env, so that application can connect to the database.

 ## Run migration and seeding
 Run migration and seeders